 Day Seven: Skyline Trail

 The next day we continued our drive around the other side of Cape Breton Island where we eventually ended our night in Ingonish.
-To start off the day, we got up super early and headed over to the Skyline Trail in the Cape Breton Highland National Park, which is probably one of Nova Scotia’s most popular trail in the province.
+To start off the day, we got up super early and headed over to the Skyline Trail in the Cape Breton Highland National Park, which is probably one of Nova Scotia’s most popular trails.
 At 8.2km, it took us probably around three hours to hike the loop.
 However it was totally worth it!
 The birds-eye view off the cliff that overlooks the Gulf of St. Lawrence was breathtaking.

 As if hiking the Skyline Trail wasn’t enough, we also went on another hike later that evening along the Middle Head Trail, which starts off near the Keltic Lodge.
 It’s a lovely trail with a picturesque view of the North Bay and Gulf of St. Lawrence, however I definitely recommend wearing good hiking shoes.
 There were lots of tree roots covering parts of the trail resulting in a few accidentally trips along the way!